 There are a couple of different routes pet owners may take to avoid the costly method of prescription food.
 One way to avoid prescription food would be the raw food diet.
 This diet is made up of bland food such as chicken, rice or eggs (along with other bland diet ingredients).
 This diet is extremely easy for your pet to digest and still provides most of the nutrition your cat needs.

 Another way would be to simply buy over the counter food that meets the nutrition requirements.
 While these foods are not guaranteed to fix your pet, some people feel as though they are just as result driven as the prescription food.
 These foods carry all the nutrients your cat or dog needs.
+Pet parents can also use CBD for cats to potentially reduce inflammation (joint pain, chronic pain) and anxiety.
 Always consult with your veterinarian before deciding on which plan of treatment is best for your cat.

 “Everything You Need To Know About Prescription Dog Food.”
 Dog Food Insider, 12 Jan.
 2017, http://www.dogfoodinsider.com/everything-need-know-prescription-dog-food/